Aquaman and the Lost Kingdom: Pre-production

-In February 2021, Lundgren said he was reprising his role as Nereus in the sequel, with filming expected to begin later that year in London.
+In February 2021, Lundgren revealed that he would be reprising his role as Nereus in the sequel, with filming expected to begin later that year in London.
 A month later, the planned start date for filming was revealed to be in June.
 However, there was potential for this to be impacted by the COVID-19 pandemic.
 Richard Sale was also revealed to be serving as the costume designer, after previously serving as an assistant costume designer on DC's Wonder Woman 1984 (2020).
 IWC Schaffhausen created red and blue glowing Super-LumiNova prop watches for the film, which were worn by Abdul-Mateen II and Randall Park.
 In April, Warner Bros. and DC announced that development on The Trench was no longer moving forward, with the studios not having room for the spin-off on their slate of films and believing Aquaman 2 to be enough of an expansion of the franchise for the time being; Wan later revealed that The Trench had been the working title and a misdirect for a planned Black Manta film.
 Later that month, Pilou Asbæk entered talks to join the film's cast.
 Momoa said in May that he would begin filming in July, and Wan announced a month later that the sequel was titled Aquaman and the Lost Kingdom, while Temuera Morrison confirmed his return as Aquaman's father Thomas Curry.
 Willem Dafoe was also reported to be reprising his role as Nuidis Vulko from the first film, but he ultimately did not appear, which Wan attributed to scheduling conflicts.
 The director felt that Vulko's absence allowed for Atlanna's role to be expanded as her son's advisor on how the underwater world works.